 The application that is running on ESP8266 is written using Arduino SDK which is quite simple and easy to understand.
 ESP8266 offers a complete and self-contained Wi-Fi networking solution.
-ESP8266 push data to Thingsboard server via MQTT protocol by using PubSubClient library for Arduino.
+ESP8266 pushes data to ThingsBoard server via MQTT protocol by using PubSubClient library for Arduino.
 Current GPIO state and GPIO control widget is visualized using built-in customizable dashboard.

 The video below demonstrates the final result of this tutorial.